1011X/emily-rust/README.md

+**Note**: This is a re-implementation of the Emily programming language in Rust.
+If you're looking for the original implementation in OCaml, see @mcclure111's [BitBucket repository](https://bitbucket.org/runhello/emily/src).

 # Emily programming language, version 0.3b

 If you are reading this file on GitHub or BitBucket: Please click the "Wiki" button to the side of the page.